Concordium/concordium-base/rust-bins/wallet-notes/README.md

   or directly received from another account in another transfer.
 It must be a JSON object with the fields:
       - `"aggEncryptedAmount"` ... the ciphered amount
       - `"aggAmount"` ... the amount on plaintext
-      - `"index"` ... the index up to which the encrypted amounts on the account have been combined.
+      - `"aggIndex"` ... the index up to which the encrypted amounts on the account have been combined.

 The returned value is a JSON object with the following fields: